 - Fold the filter into a cone shape and rinse it in the Hario dripper with water just off the boil to eliminate paper odour/flavour.
 Discard of rinse water.

-- Grind 23-30 grams of Singh Beans coffee at the consistency of sea salt.
-Add coffee to your brewer and ensure the grounds are level.
+- Add 20-22 grams of Singh Beans coffee to your brewer and ensure the grounds are level.
+If using wholebean grind at the consistency of sea salt.
+Add coffee

 - Saturate grounds with water right off the boil (96°C).
 Use just enough water to cover the grounds.
 Let it bloom for 15 seconds.
 Coffee de-gasses or “blooms” when it is fresh, and the coffee bed should raise up and bubble a bit.

-- Once you hit 3:00, you should have 10 oz of brewed coffee.
+- Once you hit 3:00, you should have brewed coffee.
 Remove the brewer and pour the coffee into a warm mug and enjoy!